Skip to content

 git checkout DRC_DEMO

-• Start your project with npm run dev and keep your demo page open to see live updates.
+• Start your project with npm run dev and keep your DRC page open to see live updates.

-• You should see a page with 3 tabs - Instructions, Two Column, and demo_page.
+• You should see: a page with 3 tabs - Instructions, Two Column, Demo_page.

 Creating Routes for Pages